 Bibimbap is a nutritious and healthy Korean dish compromise of a bowl of steaming rice with an assortment of vegetables and meat on top, mixed with gochujang sauce.

 Bibimbap literally means mixed rice.
-It is a bowl of warm white rice topped with assortment of seasoned vegetables or meat, mixed with sauce.
+It is a bowl of warm white rice topped with seasoned vegetables or meat, mixed with gochujang sauce.
 Once all the ingredients have been mixed into the rice along with the sauce, what began as a very humble dish is transformed into a whole new flavor as each bite brings bites of sauce coated rice and toppings.
 The result is a delicious and nutritious dinner that the whole family will love.

 What is Bibimbap?

-Bibimbap (비빔밥) is one of the most well known Korean dishes to many people.
+Bibimbap (비빔밥) is one of the most well known Korean dishes for many people.
 The term “bibim” (비빔) meaning mixing various ingredients, while the “bap” (밥) refers to cooked rice or in a general sense means a meal.
 The dish is served as a bowl of warm rice topped with various ingredients.
 It is often mixed all together with either red chili paste called gochujang, soy sauce, or fermented soybean paste called doenjang.